onemorepereira/aws-sso-reporter/readme.md

 ## Known limitations
 The script does not recursively look through Groups.
 Meaning that users inheriting access through a group is not directly listed in the CSV output

-## License
-This script is licensed under the MIT-0 License.
-See the LICENSE file.

-## Authors
-This solution is created by Johan Jentell and Emelie Akerstrom.
-Andre Cavalcante added pagination token support.

 ## Sample created report files
 ![Sample created report files](pictures/sample_created_files.png)